domoszlai/juicy-gcode/README.md

 ## Synopsis

-Haskell SVG to G-code converter.
-It aims to support almost all of the SVG features.
-The flavor of the generated G-Code can be configured providing a configuration file.
+Haskell SVG to G-code converter that aims to support most SVG features.
+The flavor of the generated G-Code can be influenced providing a configuration file.

 ## Installation and usage